 Although we’re not told outright that the Nephilim were the offspring of the attractive human women and fallen angels, why else would they feature in the same passage, and how else did these ‘mighty men of renown’ come into being?

 Jump forward a few thousand years to the short book of Jude, dated somewhere between 65-80 A.D., and you’ll read God’s fierce judgement for such relational corruption:

 6And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day— 7 just as Sodom and Gomorrah and the surrounding cities, which likewise indulged in sexual immorality and pursued unnatural desire [or different flesh], serve as an example by undergoing a punishment of eternal fire.Jude 6-7

 Whether it be natural, accidental, suicidal, homicidal or an undetermined cause, everyone on earth is going to die.
-Human arrogance, pride and envy continue to plague the world; such sin results in unabated arrogance, feuds, warfare and self-exaltation.
+But, unfortunately, human arrogance, pride and envy continue to plague the world; such sin results in unabated arrogance, feuds, warfare and self-exaltation.

 23…for all have sinned and fall short of the glory of God, 24 and are justified by his grace as a gift, through the redemption that is in Christ Jesus, 25 whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
 26 It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.Romans 3:23-26